kylemonette/kylemonette.github.io/_posts/2025-6-6-vampire-matrices.md

 \\begin{equation}\label{eq1}
 A^2 = 11 A
 .\\end{equation}
-If we allow for two-digit integer entries (by this I mean *strictly* two-digit numbers to rule out things like $04$ which is really just $4$, a one digit number), then the matrix equation of interest becomes
+If we allow for two-digit integer entries (by this I mean *strictly* two-digit numbers to rule out things like $04$ which is really just $4$, a one-digit number), then the matrix equation of interest becomes
 \\begin{equation}\label{eq2}
 A^2 = 101 A
 .\\end{equation} One such matrix is